Skip to content

 Key Takeaways

-- Generac and Pulsar have nearly identical average overall scores (4.8 versus 5.0), but their strengths differ sharply.
+• Generac and Pulsar have nearly identical average overall scores (4.9 vs. 5.0), making them closely matched on paper.

 Top Model Matchups